Natural Science (Earth and Space Sciences), MNS

 - Second Language Requirement: No

 Students must submit a plan of study after conferring with the supervisory committee.
 While a minimum of 30 credit hours is required for the degree, more credit hours may be required by the supervisory committee, depending upon the background of the student and the nature of the proposed program.
-All students admitted to this program are also required to take two seminars:

 In some cases, undergraduate courses may be required to remove deficiencies.